The information provided here is intended to supplement the slide deck and video that you should have received.

 Various entities work together to carry out the business of the fund and the land business.
 These are as follows:

 Hawthorne Income Fund, LLC is the fund.
-It is owned by fund investors as is managed by Hawthorne Income Fund Manager, LLC, which is an entity that Doug Smith owns.
+It is owned by fund investors and is managed by Hawthorne Income Fund Manager, LLC, which is an entity that Doug Smith owns.

 Hawthorne Land, LLC is Doug’s entity that purchases and holds title to land.
 We subdivide, improve and sell the land, so its land ownership is temporary.
 It borrows from the fund against the land it owns.